Davit Nazaretyan

 What Are Referring Domains?

-A referring domain is a unique website that links to you, even if it offers fifty backlinks.
-For instance, if the New York Times links to your site from fifty different articles, that just means ten backlinks but one referring domain.
+A referring domain is any unique website that links to you, regardless of how many times it does so.
+If one site links to you from twenty different articles, that's twenty backlinks but still just one referring domain.

 Backlinks vs Referring Domains